 To tackle this challenge and address a collective lack of knowledge about the extent of the role storage and flexibility could play in the future, the SFM was designed to provide the clearest ever picture of how these technologies could assist as we move towards a net-zero.

-The SFM casts a spotlight on the role of storage and other means of providing flexibility in a user-specified future energy system.
+Our Storage and Flexibility Model casts a spotlight on the role of storage and other means of providing flexibility in a user-specified future energy system.

 Key benefits include: